A Nearly Quadratic-Time FPTAS for Knapsack

-Knapsack is a fundamental problem in combinatorial optimization, and belongs to Karp's 21 NP-complete problems~\cite{karp2010reducibility}.
-Consequently, extensive effort has been devoted on developing approximation algorithms for Knapsack.
-Knapsack admits a fully polynomial-time approximation scheme (FPTAS), which is an algorithm that takes a precision parameter $\eps$ and produces a solution that is within a factor $1+\eps$ from the optimum in time $poly(n,1/\eps)$.
+Knapsack is a fundamental problem in combinatorial optimization and belongs to Karp's 21 NP-complete problems~\cite{Kar72}.
+Consequently, extensive effort has been devoted to developing approximation algorithms for Knapsack.
+A fully polynomial-time approximation scheme (FPTAS) is an algorithm that takes a precision parameter $\eps$ and produces a solution that is within a factor $1+\eps$ from the optimum in time $\mathrm{poly}(n,1/\eps)$.
 Since the first FPTAS for Knapsack, there has been a long line of research on improving its running time, as summarized in Table~\ref{table:Knapsack}.

-Despite extensive effort, the fine-grained complexity in approximation schemes for Knapsack is not yet fully understood.
-In particular, currently the best-known FPTAS for Knapsack is due to Deng, Jin and Mao~\cite{deng2023approximating}, which has a running time of $\widetilde{O}(n+(\frac{1}{\eps})^{11/5}/2^{\Omega(\sqrt{\log (1/\eps)})})$.There is a lower Bound of $(n + \frac{1}{\eps})^{2-o(1)}$ conditioned on the hypothesis that $(\min, +)$ has no truly subquadratic algorithm.
-The following open problem has been mentioned repeatedly in a series of papers~\cite{Chan18,Jin19,jin20230}.
+Prior to our work, the best-known FPTAS for Knapsack runs in $\widetilde{O}(n+(\frac{1}{\eps})^{11/5})$ time\footnote{In the paper we use an $\widetilde{O}(\cdot)$ notation to hide polylogarithmic factors.}~\cite{DJM23}.
+On the negative side, Knapsack has no $O((n + 1/\eps)^{2-\delta})$-time FPTAS for any constant $\delta > 0$, assuming that $(\min, +)$-convolution has no truly subquadratic-time algorithm~\cite{CMWW19, KPS17}.
+The following open problem has been repeatedly mentioned in a series of papers~\cite{Chan18,Jin19,Jin24}.